Deep Sea Research Vessel KAIREI retired on February 2022.

-This vehicle also conducts surveys of the structure of deep sub-bottoms with complicated geographical shapes in subduction zones using its on-board multi-channel reflection survey system.
-Equipped with a variety of functions for studying surface layer topographies, strata topographies, and geologic structures of the deep sea bottom, the vehicle is also able to conduct comprehensive surveys and observations of the deep sea and trench areas.
+R/V KAIREI also conducts surveys of the structure of deep sub-bottoms with complicated geographical shapes in subduction zones using its on-board multi-channel reflection survey system.
+Equipped with a variety of functions for studying surface layer topographies, strata topographies, and geologic structures of the deep sea bottom, the vessel is also able to conduct comprehensive surveys and observations of the deep sea and trench areas.

-- This system uses air guns as a source for projecting sonic waves and receives these waves through a streamer cable after they have been reflected by layers beneath the seafloor.
-By analyzing the data obtained, the structure of the Earth's crust can be determined in detail up to several tens of kilometers below the seafloor.
+This system uses air guns as a source for projecting sonic waves and receives these waves through a streamer cable after they have been reflected by layers beneath the seafloor.
+By analyzing the data obtained, the structure of the Earth's crust can be determined in detail up to a dozen kilometers below the seafloor.

 |Main propulsion system